AllanKinnaird/Haskell/README.md

 # Haskell

-Programs and snippets written in Haskell.
+Programs and snippets written in Haskell.<br />
-Initially setup for use during the Glasgow University/FutureLearn course in Haskell.
+Initially setup for use during the Glasgow University/FutureLearn course in Haskell.<br />